 In the 1986 film “Back to the Future,” Dr. Emmett Brown remarked to Marty McFly that you never know when or where a bolt of lightning will strike.

 Marty, with the perspective of his recent trip into the past responded, “We do now.”

 Many organizations are turning their attention back to online communities and forums, integrating the best of social media and leaving behind the risk to create a digital space designed to drive long-term, meaningful interaction.
 What can we learn?

-Join us for a free webinar, at 11:30 AM CT on Wednesday, 9/18 for Personify’s Back to the Future: Next Generation Forums, where we’ll explore:
+To learn more about this, watch Personify’s on-demand Webinar, Back to the Future: Next Generation Forums, where we’ll explore:

 - Trends driving digital engagement, including changes to keep an eye out for in your organization